starvagrant/toh/toh_text/travelingwithtragedy.md

 "Why'd you call her that."

 "Because she droned on in the same toneless voice you'd find in an instruction manual.
 The kind nobody reads.
 She's really strict too.
 Couldn't pull out your cell phone, pass notes, make faces behind her back.
 Nothing.
-A real guardian."
+A real [guardian][]."

 "A guardian?"